 If you go to your competition then the Winners tab you will have the option to start drawing winners.

 If a competition has finished clicking Draw winners will bring up a modal and allow you to choose how many winners to pick.
 Remember if you need 20 winners for a contest you must have allocated 20 prizes in the prize tab (this can always be adjusted at a later date).

 You must ensure that you are drawing Winners for your campaigns in accordance with our Terms of Service, failure to do so can result in an account review or suspension.

 Gleam automatically uses Random.org to draw winners, they offer true randomness:

 RANDOM.ORG offers true random numbers to anyone on the Internet.
 The randomness comes from atmospheric noise, which for many purposes is better than the pseudo-random number algorithms typically used in computer programs.

 We currently draw winners based on actions, not unique entrants.
 This means that there is the potential for the same person to win more than once.
 If this happens you can invalidate the entry & repick that winner again.

 Random.org has a number of certifications from different countries which you can view or request here.

 You don't have to wait until the competition is over to draw winners.
 In fact you can draw them at any time during the competition.
 This means if you have a competition that has 5 daily winners you can just visit the Winners tab to draw each day.

-When you click Draw you can choose how many winners you want to pick, and also on the Business plan you can draw from a specific time period.
+When you click Draw you can simply choose how many winners you want us to draw for you.